deusExMac/CURE-Clustering/README.md

 # CURE-Clustering
  An implementation of the CURE (Clustering Using REpresentatives) clustering algorithm in R.

  The implementation of CURE follows the design described in section 7.4.1 (pg 275) of [2] and [3].
-CURE allows for oddly shaped clusters.

- Folder testdata/ contains csv files to test CURE clustering.
+ Folder testdata/ contains csv files to test CURE implementation.
 Some of the files in testdata/ were downloaded from [4].

+# How to execute
+Make sure to edit the configuration file CURE.config (written in the yaml serialization language) to set the appropriate settings (e.g. number of clusters, number of representatives etc).
+Each block can refer to specific file.
+To execute, run

+source BFR.R

+By default, CURE.yaml file wil be loaded.

 # References
 1) Guha S, Rastogi R, Shim K. CURE: An efficient clustering algorithm for large databases[J].
 ACM Sigmod record, 1998, 27(2): 73-84. doi: 10.1145/276305.276312